mworion/MountWizzard4/docs/source/install_mw4.rst

 MW4 Installation
 ================

-When starting with the installation, the installation of python3.7 should be successful finished.
-A good check is to open a terminal (available on all platforms) and run the command
+When starting with the installation of MW4, python3.7 should be successful installed.
+To check, open a terminal (available on all platforms) and run the command

 .. code-block:: python